15 Things You (Probably) Didn't Know About Fast Times At Ridgemont High

 Released to little fanfare, with many expecting it to fail, the film became a surprise hit, showing the value of the teenage market.

-The film inspired a short-lived TV show simply called Fast Times.
+1. The film inspired a short-lived TV show simply called Fast Times.
 It featured a young Patrick Dempsey as Mike and the original actors behind Hand and Vargas.
 It was produced by the film's director Amy Heckerling and writer Cameron Crowe served as a creative consultant.
 It only lasted for seven episodes.
-You can see the original intro here.
+Just have a look at the proper wacky intro below.

-There was no original music recorded for the film.
-As the budget was a low $5 million, one way to cut costs was to only use prerecorded music from Univeral's library.
+11. There was no original music recorded for the film.
+As the budget was a low $5 million, one way to cut costs was to only use prerecorded music from Universal's library.